What’s a magical realist?

 Mythic Archetypes of Experience: Wise One, Healer, Sovereign, Shadow

-I will be leading two sessions in this upcoming course from the Joseph Campbell Foundation in partnership with Roundtable.org by the 92nd Street Y in New York: Mythic Archetypes of Experience: Wise One, Healer, Sovereign, Shadow.
+I’ll be leading two sessions in an upcoming course from Roundtable.org by the 92nd Street Y in New York called Mythic Archetypes of Experience: Wise One, Healer, Sovereign, Shadow.

 The class will have four monthly sessions beginning on May 27, and my sessions will be about the Wise One and the Sovereign archetypes.
 Join us to explore symbols of the knowledge and insights gained in adulthood!